jadeyyw1999-ops/Analysis_1/README.md

 # Global Superstore: Sales, Category & Customer Analysis

-**SQL | Data Modeling | Tableau**
+**By Jade Wang** &nbsp;·&nbsp; SQL | Data Modeling | Tableau

-> Originally developed as a course project for *Database Design & Management (MASY-GC3500)*, NYU School of Professional Studies, Spring 2025.
-This repo reflects my individual contribution — I designed the data model, wrote the majority of the SQL analysis, and led the Overview, Category, and Customer Analysis modules.
-Full team: Jennie Li, Sammi Jiang, Yuyuan (Jade) Wang.
+I designed the relational data model, wrote the SQL analysis layer, and led the Overview, Category, and Customer Analysis modules for this project — analyzing 25,000+ global retail transactions to separate revenue performance from actual profitability.

 ---